 Now, after you planned what should be added into your profile, let’s see where to implement these changes:

-Very important.
-This line is the first interaction with your profile.
-It should include job description and other keywords that represents your skills.
-I don’t recommend “looking for my new challenge” since it contributes nothing about your expertise, past experience, and successes.
+This line is very important.
+It is the first interaction with your profile.
+It should include a job description and other keywords that represent your skills.
+I don’t recommend “looking for my new challenge” since it contributes nothing about your expertise, past experience, and successes. - Signal to recruiters you’re open for new opportunities:

-• The About section
+- The About section

-Describe your “elevator pitch”; focus on the value you brought (to your clients, employer, the team you’ve been working with, your organization), the achievements you gained, and your unique traits that makes you perfect for the desired job.
+Describe your “elevator pitch”; focus on the value you brought (to your clients, employer, the team you’ve been working with, your organization), the achievements you gained, and your unique traits that make you perfect for the desired job.

-I believe you have competitive advantages too; you just need to review your career and your character, and you will find them.
+I believe you have competitive advantages too; you just need to review your career and character, and you will find them.

-• The Features section:
+- The Features section:

-• Skills & Endorsements:
+- Skills & Endorsements:

-Ask for endoresements.
+Ask for endorsements.

 Job Experience